See Your Aviation Safety Promotion Timeline

 - Don't be afraid to change.

 I have seen many exceptionally beautiful safety newsletter designs.
 When I look at them, I know I cannot compete with such good design.
-In these cases, the above advise is doubly true for people like me (non-designers), as I have created some very terrible looking newsletter templates in my earlier years.
+In these cases, the above advice is doubly true for people like me (non-designers), as I have created some very terrible-looking newsletter templates in my earlier years.

 How to Create This Safety Newsletter Chart

-If you are building this chart for your SMS database or dashboard, these following pointers may help.
+If you are building this chart for your SMS database or dashboard, the following pointers may help.

 This chart can be created in several different ways, depending on your data source.

 Some aviation SMS data managers will manually input and track publication data, such as

 - Short highlight title or main description, and

 This would most conveniently happen in an Excel spreadsheet or similar tool.

 A second way this data would be generated is from a professional aviation SMS database, where the ability to publish newsletters is integrated with the database and is automatically tracked.
 In this case, these newsletters can be read and monitored from the SMS performance monitoring dashboard.
 Most dashboards have static chart data, but this report is special and serves multiple purposes based on the user reviewing the data.